martinheidegger/install-node/README.md

 # Install [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) quickly in [docker](https://docker.com) files

-` script is a high-performance script for setting up Node & Yarn in docker, it is fast, secure and more efficient than regular installation methods, taking advantage of the way docker works.
+The `install_node.sh` script is a high-performance script for setting up Node & Yarn in docker, it is fast, secure and more efficient than regular installation methods, taking advantage of the way docker works.